It is a polyvalent mechanical bacterial lysate (LBMP).

-The results of clinical studies on Ismigen to prevent respiratory tract infections in asthmatic and atopic children are encouraging.
-Ismigen increases the levels of secretory IgA, serum IgA, serum IgG and serum IgM in adults.
+Clinical studies on Ismigen to prevent respiratory tract infections in asthmatic and atopic children are encouraging.
+Ismigen increases secretory IgA, serum IgA, serum IgG, and serum IgM in adults.

-Since the active role of the IgG4 subclass has been demonstrated in the type I hypersensitivity reaction, add-on therapy with Ismigen is helpful in reducing recurrent respiratory tract infections in children with allergic respiratory tract diseases.
+Since the active role of the IgG4 subclass has been demonstrated in the type I hypersensitivity reaction, add-on therapy with Ismigen helps reduce recurrent respiratory tract infections in children with allergic respiratory tract diseases.

-The antigenic effect of Ismigen has also been tested in children with IgA deficiency, with the intention of evaluating whether Ismigen could induce autoimmunity.
+The antigenic effect of Ismigen has also been tested in children with IgA deficiency to evaluate whether Ismigen could induce autoimmunity.
 The general effect of Ismigen in treating respiratory tract infections has also been examined.

-Evidence has also been found in favor of Ismigen for the prevention of acute respiratory tract infection in children, with a trend towards fewer infections.
+Evidence has also been found in favor of Ismigen to prevent acute respiratory tract infection in children, with a trend towards fewer infections.

-The efficacy of Ismigen in preventing the occurrence of pediatric respiratory tract infections indicates that the beneficial efficacy of Ismigen is particularly marked in children at high risk of respiratory tract infections.
+The efficacy of Ismigen in preventing the occurrence of pediatric respiratory tract infections indicates that the beneficial effects of Ismigen are particularly marked in children at high risk of respiratory tract infections.

 The magnitude of the effect of Ismigen in reducing the incidence of acute respiratory tract infections is hampered by discrepancies often due to the high heterogeneity of the studies and the poor or moderate quality of the trials.

-However, to date, several clinical studies have confirmed the efficacy and safety of Ismigen in preventing and treating respiratory tract infections in children with infections of different origins.
+However, to date, several clinical studies have confirmed the efficacy and safety of Ismigen in preventing and treating respiratory tract infections in children with disorders of different origins.

 Evidence of efficacy and safety of Ismigen in adults

-The Swiss guidelines indicate the use of immunomodulators such as Ismigen among the possible therapeutic options indicated for the treatment of chronic obstructive pulmonary disease in adults.
+The Swiss guidelines indicate the use of immunomodulators such as Ismigen among the possible therapeutic options shown for treating chronic obstructive pulmonary disease in adults.

-Furthermore, the use of Ismigen (and other immunostimulants) has been shown to be a useful option in the treatment of chronic obstructive pulmonary disease.
+Furthermore, the use of Ismigen (and other immunostimulants) is a valuable option in treating chronic obstructive pulmonary disease.

-This is in accordance with the recent recommendation of the Global Chronic Obstructive Pulmonary Disease Initiative (GOLD), a collaboration between the World Health Organization and the National Heart, Lung, and Blood Institute (NHLBI). for its acronym in English).
+This is by the recent recommendation of the Global Chronic Obstructive Pulmonary Disease Initiative (GOLD), a collaboration between the World Health Organization and the National Heart, Lung, and Blood Institute (NHLBI).
+For its acronym in English).

 The efficacy of Ismigen in preventing respiratory tract infections in elderly patients has been demonstrated in several clinical studies.
 An overall reduction in antibiotic prescriptions has also been observed.

-Administration of bacterial lysate (Ismigen) was associated with a 28% decrease in the number of patients with lower respiratory tract infections, which was due to a 40% decrease in the number of acute bronchitis episodes.
+Administration of bacterial lysate (Ismigen) was associated with a 28% decrease in the number of patients with lower respiratory tract infections due to a 40% decrease in acute bronchitis episodes.

 Treatment with Ismigen significantly reduces the duration of acute episodes of bronchitis and the use of antibiotics.
 Interestingly, in addition to clinical efficacy, a significant increase in serum levels of:

-IgA and T cell counts in patients treated with Ismigen up to 3 months after exacerbation, thus confirming the modulatory role of Ismigen in the immune system.
+IgA and T cell count in patients treated with Ismigen up to 3 months after an exacerbation, thus confirming the modulatory role of Ismigen in the immune system.